 In her testimony yesterday before the Committee on Financial Services of the United States House of Representatives SEC Chair Mary Jo White shared the following regarding third-party compliance reviews:

-At my direction, staff is also preparing a recommendation to the Commission for proposed rules requiring third-party compliance reviews for registered investment advisers.
-The reviews would not replace examinations conducted by our Office of Compliance Inspections and Examinations, but would be designed to improve overall compliance by registered investment advisers.
+At my direction, the staff is also preparing a recommendation to the Commission for proposed rules requiring third-party compliance reviews for registered investment advisers.
+The reviews would not replace examinations conducted by our Office of Compliance Inspections and Examinations but would be designed to improve overall compliance by registered investment advisers.

 - Timing of proposal could be as soon as first of 2016

 - Could have similar requirements of surprise exams; i.e., be required annually, have SEC filings made by the third-party (“TP”) examining firm, especially if material violations are discovered, etc.

 - SEC may require certain independence thresholds, which could mean a firm would have to hire a different consulting firm to do exams vs. the one they use for other compliance consulting services